 Now, restart FotoStation.
 You will be asked to authenticate.
 Enter the credentials of a user whose configuration you would like to download.

-Once FotoStation has loaded the configuration and started continue to step 4.
+Once FotoStation has loaded the configuration and started continue to the next step.

 Step 4: Upload the FotoStation configuration to the Index Manager server